UnexpectedEOF/ignoreme.js/README.md

 also not appear in GA's Real-Time feed.

-Here's a slightly more conventional example that uses Google's recommended filtering techniques (instead of paranoid blocking) and a different signal:
+Here's a slightly more conventional example that uses Google's recommended filtering techniques[1] (instead of paranoid blocking) and a different signal:

 	//...